DevSecOpsPlatform/devsecopsplatform.github.io/index.md

 # Unissant Engineering Playbook
 {: .fs-9 }

-An engineer working for a Unissant...
+An engineer working for Unissant...

 - Has responsibilities to their team – mentor, coach, and lead.